mobileAppSoft/plist_config.py.iOS.xcode/readme.md

 ## Solution
 Make plist generator (`plc` cli utility) which enables to compose plist from reusable parts of plist.
     So, a work the utility should do is:
-    0. Scan existing `.xcodeproj`, see what targets are there and generate `plist_config.plc` in accordance with those.
+    \0.
+Scan existing `.xcodeproj`, see what targets are there and generate `plist_config.plc` in accordance with those.
-    1. Parse plist_config_file (user specifies the config following the syntax we require)
+    \1.
+Parse plist_config_file (user specifies the config following the syntax we require)
-    2. Generate plist for each target specified in the config
+    \2.
+Generate plist for each target specified in the config
-    3. Modify XCode build config so that all specified targets point to generated plists
+    \3.
+Modify XCode build config so that all specified targets point to generated plists

 ---

 ## Spec
 The spec should provide the extensive overview of utility behavior and certain implementation details.
 Each point of the spec has numeric id so it should be easy to point to the problems one by one.

-    #10 is Implementation Plan.
+\#10 is Implementation Plan.
 Refer to it to go on with the work.

-### Important NOTE
-    !!!
-GitHub markdown formatting isn't preserve the original structure, please see the source of this file.

 MAX id: 24

+---

-4. CLI command name:
+\4.
+CLI command name:
     `plc` – stays for "PList Config"

-15. `.plc` – plist_config file extension
+\15. `.plc` – plist_config file extension

-19. plc CLI available commands:
+\19. plc CLI available commands:
     * init
     * install
     * version
     * help

-5. Plist config_file example
+\5.
+Plist config_file example
     ```

     #target ProjectTarget1